 The college reserves the right to review all documents for relevance, reliability and thoroughness of data, and to require further testing if deemed necessary by the DSS office.
 The college does not provide diagnostic services; however, the college will provide referral information if possible.

 Recommended tests for diagnosis of a learning disability are based on those adopted by AHEAD.
+The tests below are examples, and not inclusive.
 (The college requires data from at least one test in each domain):

 Domain 1: Aptitude